yguitton/training-material/topics/galaxy-interface/tutorials/workflow-fairification/tutorial.md

 - **Registering workflows** in well-known registries like [WorkflowHub](https://workflowhub.eu/workflows/) and [Dockstore](https://dockstore.org/workflows/github.com/iwc-workflows/), ensuring wider accessibility and discoverability.

 By continuously following these practices, you contribute to a **stronger, more open, and collaborative** bioinformatics community, where workflows are easily shared, improved, and adapted to new challenges.

-ensure your workflows are reviewed, tested, and maintained.